 - Stalker with a Crush: The title character.

-- The Unfair Sex: If Catherine had been a man who had an affair with someone young enough to be his daughter, only to push her out a window when she became emotionally attached and refused to take money to just go away, he would probably be much less sympathetic than she is as a woman.
+- The Unfair Sex: If Catherine had been a man who had an affair with someone young enough to be his daughter, then push her away when she became emotionally attached and refused to take money to just go away (resulting in her suicide), he would likely be much less sympathetic than she is as a woman.